Which of the Following Statistics CanTurn Negative? Understanding When Numerical Measures Dip Below Zero

 |---|---|---|

-| Variance ((\sigma^2) or (s^2)) | Defined as the average of squared deviations; squaring removes any sign. | Measuring dispersion. |
+| Variance ((\sigma^2) or (s^2)) | Defined as the average of squared deviations; squaring removes any sign.
+Think about it: | Measuring dispersion.
+In real terms, |

 | Standard Deviation ((\sigma) or (s)) | Square root of variance; the principal root is non‑negative. | Same as variance, but in original units. |

-| Range (max − min) | Difference between two ordered values; max ≥ min by definition. | Simple spread indicator. |
+| Range (max − min) | Difference between two ordered values; max ≥ min by definition.
+Which means | Simple spread indicator. |

-| Interquartile Range (IQR) | Difference between the 75th and 25th percentiles; ordering guarantees non‑negativity. | Robust spread measure. |
+| Interquartile Range (IQR) | Difference between the 75th and 25th percentiles; ordering guarantees non‑negativity. | reliable spread measure. |

-| Chi‑square ((\chi^2)) | Sum of squared standardized residuals; each term is squared. | Goodness‑of‑fit and independence tests. |
+| Chi‑square ((\chi^2)) | Sum of squared standardized residuals; each term is squared. | Goodness‑of‑fit and independence tests.
+Consider this: |

 | F‑statistic | Ratio of two variances (both ≥ 0); the ratio cannot be negative. | ANOVA and regression model comparison. |

-| Coefficient of Determination ((R^2)) | Proportion of explained variance; bounded between 0 and 1. | Regression model fit. |
+| Coefficient of Determination ((R^2)) | Proportion of explained variance; bounded between 0 and 1.
+In real terms, | Regression model fit. |

-| p‑value | Probability under the null hypothesis; probabilities are ≥ 0. | Hypothesis testing significance. |
+| p‑value | Probability under the null hypothesis; probabilities are ≥ 0. | Hypothesis testing significance.
+Even so, |

 | Odds Ratio | Ratio of two odds, each ≥ 0; the ratio is ≥ 0. | Case‑control studies and logistic regression. |